Flexor digitorum superficialis muscle

-Flexor digitorum superficialis (flexor digitorum sublimis) is an extrinsic flexor muscle of the fingers at the proximal interphalangeal joints.
+Flexor digitorum superficialis (flexor digitorum sublimis) or flexor digitorum communis sublimis is an extrinsic flexor muscle of the fingers at the proximal interphalangeal joints.

 It is in the anterior compartment of the forearm.
 It is sometimes considered to be the deepest part of the superficial layer of this compartment, and sometimes considered to be a distinct, "intermediate layer" of this compartment.
-It is relatively common for the Flexor digitorum superficialis to be missing from the little finger, bilaterally and unilaterally, which can cause problems when diagnosing a little finger injury.
+It is relatively common for the flexor digitorum superficialis to be missing from the little finger, bilaterally and unilaterally, which can cause problems when diagnosing a little finger injury.

 Structure

 The muscle has two classically described heads – the humeroulnar and radial – and it is between these heads that the median nerve and ulnar artery pass.
 The ulnar collateral ligament of elbow joint gives its origin to part of this muscle.

 Four long tendons come off this muscle near the wrist and travel through the carpal tunnel formed by the flexor retinaculum.
 These tendons, along with those of flexor digitorum profundus, are enclosed by a common flexor sheath.
 The tendons attach to the anterior margins on the bases of the intermediate phalanges of the four fingers.
 These tendons have a split (Camper's Chiasm) at the end of them through which the tendons of flexor digitorum profundus pass.